apprenticeharper/DeDRM_tools/DeDRM_calibre_plugin/DeDRM_plugin_ReadMe.txt

 This calibre plugin replaces all previous DRM removal plugins.
 When you install this plugin, the older separate plugins should be removed.

-This plugin will remove the DRM from Amazon Kindle ebooks (Mobi, KF8, Topaz and Print Replica), Mobipocket, Adobe Digital Edition ePubs (including Kobo ePubs), Barnes and Noble ePubs, Adobe Digital Edition PDFs, and Fictionwise eReader ebooks.
+This plugin will remove the DRM from Amazon Kindle ebooks (Mobi, KF8, Topaz and Print Replica), Mobipocket, Adobe Digital Edition ePubs (including Sony and Kobo ePubs), Barnes and Noble ePubs, Adobe Digital Edition PDFs, and Fictionwise eReader ebooks.

 Installation
 ------------
-Do **NOT** select "Get plugins to enhance calibre" as this is reserved for "official" calibre plugins, instead select "Change calibre behavior" to go to Calibre's Preferences page.
+Do NOT select "Get plugins to enhance calibre" as this is reserved for 'official' calibre plugins, instead select "Change calibre behavior" to go to Calibre's Preferences page.
 Under "Advanced" click on the Plugins button.
-Use the "Load plugin from file" button to select the plugin's zip file (DeDRM_plugin.zip) and click the 'Add' button.
-Click 'Yes' in the the "Are you sure?" dialog.
+Use the "Load plugin from file" button to select the plugin's zip file (DeDRM_plugin.zip) and click the "Add" button.
+Click "Yes" in the the "Are you sure?" dialog.
 Click OK in the "Success" dialog.

 Customization
 -------------
-On Windows and Mac, the keys for ebooks downloaded for Kindle for Mac/PC and Adobe Digital Editions are automatically generated.
-If all your DRMed ebooks can be opened and read in Kindle for Mac/PC and/or Adobe Digital Editions on the same computer on which you are running calibre, you do not need to do any configuration of this plugin.
-On Linux, keys for Kindle for PC and Adobe Digital Editions need to be generated separately (see Linux systems section)
+The keys for ebooks downloaded using Kindle for Mac/PC and Adobe Digital Editions are automatically generated and saved when needed.
+If all your DRMed ebooks can be opened and read in Kindle for Mac/PC or Adobe Digital Editions on the same computer on which you are running calibre, you do not need to do any configuration of this plugin.
+(On Linux, Kindle for PC and Adobe Digital Editions along with Python and PyCrypto need to be installed under Wine for this to work, see the Linux section at the end.)

-Otherwise, highlight the plugin (DeDRM under the "File type plugins" category) and click the "Customize Plugin" button.
+If you have books from other sources (e.g. from an eInk Kindle), highlight the plugin (DeDRM under the "File type plugins" category) and click the "Customize Plugin" button.

 The buttons in the configuration dialog will open individual configuration dialogs that will allow you to enter the needed information, depending on the type and source of your DRMed eBooks.
 Additional help on the information required is available in each of the the dialogs.